 A pair of vaulted passages on the east and west side of the koilon provided audience access.
 The 2.55-meter (8.4 feet) wide tunnels are important examples of true Greek arches.

-The vaults at Sicyon predate Roman influence and are contemporary to the original construction of the theatre, a according to archaeologists.
+The vaults at Sicyon predate Roman influence and are contemporary to the original construction of the theater, a according to archaeologists.

 The orchestra area at Sicyon has a diameter of 24.3 meters (about 80 feet).
 Composed of packed earth, it comprises somewhat more than half the circumference of a circle.
 A wide drainage channel surrounds the orchestra and separates it from the prohedriai in the first row.
 Stone slabs cover the channel in front of each stairway, acting as a bridge.